Educational psychologist Julia Dunlop outlines the key aspects of the role of the Special Educational Needs Coordinator in an early years setting…

-The original Code of Practice for Special Educational Needs (1994) only applied to schools and school age children.
+The original Code of Practice for Special Educational Needs (1994) only applied to schools and school-age children.
 No mention was made of early years settings.
-Happily, the Revised Code of Practice for Special Educational Needs (2002) makes it clear that planning for children with SEN should begin as early as possible.
-It states that every early years provider must have a SEN policy and a designated practitioner with responsibility for special needs.
+Happily, the SEND code of practice: 0 to 25 years (2014) makes it clear that planning for children with SEN should begin as early as possible.
+It states that every early years provider must have arrangements in place to identify and support children with SEN or disabilities and should appoint a designated practitioner with responsibility for special needs.
 There should be no expectation that this person should do all the direct hands on work with every child in the setting who has additional needs.
 Rather, this person’s purpose is to oversee the day-to-day implementation of the setting’s SEN policy.

-The Revised Code of Practice lists four main areas of responsibility for SENCOs in early years settings.
+The Code of Practice lists four main areas of responsibility for SENCos in early years settings.
 They are expected to: